kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 	// +k8s:format=k8s-long-name
 	ParentCompositePodGroupName *string

-	// TemplateRef references an optional CompositePodGroup template within other object
+	// WorkloadRef references an optional CompositePodGroup template within the
-	// (e.g. Workload) that was used to create the CompositePodGroup.
+	// Workload object that was used to create the CompositePodGroup.
 	// This field is required.
 	// This field is immutable.
 	//
 	// +required
 	// +k8s:required
 	// +k8s:immutable
-	TemplateRef *TemplateReference
+	WorkloadRef *WorkloadReference

 	// SchedulingPolicy defines the scheduling policy for this instance of the CompositePodGroup.
 	// Controllers are expected to fill this field by copying it from a CompositePodGroupTemplate.